Displaced children in Al-Malka camp. Photo: Khalid Al-Banna/NRC

 • promoting children’s right to education via community mobilisation, awareness raising and advocacy

-• ensuring learning environments are safe and accessible to all children by repairing old and damaged classrooms and constructing learning spaces, latrines, and handwashing facilities
+• ensuring learning environments are safe and accessible to all children by repairing old and damaged classrooms and constructing learning spaces, latrines, and handwashing facilities, and implementing classroom-based psychosocial support

 • incentivising, equipping and training teachers and other education staff to provide quality, safe and inclusive education